- you may decide you wish to continue with the pregnancy and become a parent; or

 Once the doctor has referred you to see the Gynaecologist it can take up to 2 weeks to be seen.
 Please contact the doctor who referred you if you have not received your appointment in this time.

-At the specialist centre you may have a gynaecological examination as well as an ultrasound scan to establish how many weeks pregnant you are.
+At the Medical Specialist Group, you may have a gynaecological examination as well as an ultrasound scan to establish how many weeks pregnant you are.
 It is helpful to attend this appointment with a full bladder as it makes the scan easier.
 A routine blood test may also be carried out.

 You can take a partner, friend or family member with you.

 The Specialist will then discuss your options and decision with you and and agree where the abortion will take place.
-Your options will depend on how many weeks pregnant you are.
-If you are less than 9 weeks pregnant you may be suitable for a home medical abortion.
-If you choose a surgical abortion, you may also need to see the anaesthetist who will check that you are fit for an anaesthetic.
+Your options will depend on how many weeks pregnant you are and you may be offered a medical abortion at home if you are in the early stages.
+If having a surgical abortion, you may also need to see the anaesthetist who will check that you are fit for an anaesthetic.

 If the Specialist feels that you meet requirements of the Guernsey Abortion Law, they will then make the arrangements and complete the legal paperwork.

-Abortions of pregnancies over 14 weeks cannot be performed locally and the specialist will facilitate a referral to the UK.
+Abortions of pregnancies over 14 weeks cannot be performed locally and the specialist will refer you to a specialist centre in England.

 Surgical abortion you will be admitted to the hospital for a procedure to remove the pregnancy and discharged later the same day.
 Contraception can be started at this point.